Veronica (media): With Holland Media Groep (1995–2001)

-SBS (2003-)
+Current commercial era (2003–present)

-In 2002-2003 the Veronica Association learned that it could not realise radio and TV in a stand-alone setting.
+In 2002–2003, the Veronica Association learned that it could not realise radio and TV in a stand-alone setting.
 In 2001 SBS Broadcasting B.V., then the Dutch branch of the SBS Broadcasting Group, already bought the Dutch TV channel Fox 8 from the News Corporation and renamed it into V8 in anticipation of Veronica.
 However, the negotiations between the Veronica Association and SBS Broadcasting were not going as planned and no agreement could be set.
 In the course of 2002 Veronica cooperated with MTV Networks Benelux and started time-sharing with MTV's Kindernet.
 The ratings were poor though.
 At the end of 2002 the Association is even talking with HMG again.
 Eventually Veronica Association closed a deal with SBS, and V8 was rebranded as Veronica on 20 September 2003.